-Jefferson City Academic Center Schedules
+Jefferson City Academic Center Daily Schedules

-Our school operates from 7:55 a.m. -2:55 p.m.
+Our school operates from 8:40 a.m. -3:40 p.m.
 Monday through Friday.
 During lunch, students CANNOT be in an off-limits area.
 Off-limit areas include, but are not limited to, streets, parking lots, cars, and areas inside the Miller Center that are not available to JCAC students.
-Students must remain in the cafeteria while they eat lunch.
+Students must remain in the cafeteria or designated areas while they eat lunch.

-JCAC Office hours are 7:30 a.m. -4:00 p.m.
+JCAC Office hours are 8:00 a.m. -4:30 p.m.
 Below are the school schedules for each individual program at the Academic Center.